• Send us a message

 An employee and their partner may apply for Shared Parental Leave and Shared Parental Pay.
 With this, they will share the first 50 weeks of leave and up to 37 weeks of pay between them, meaning an employee may return to work sooner than they would if they took Statutory Maternity Leave.

-Why choose Glanvilles’ employment lawyers for your business?
+Why choose Glanvilles’ employment lawyers for help with maternity and paternity rights for your business?

 Our maternity lawyers can offer: